-If you are considering leasing a car or van, you may be wondering who regulates the vehicle leasing industry and how you are protected as a consumer.
+If you are considering a new car lease deal with Nationwide Vehicle Contracts, you may be wondering who regulates the vehicle leasing industry and how you are protected as a consumer.

 At Nationwide Vehicle Contracts we are committed to complying with industry legislation and regulation, working hard to ensure that we follow strict codes of conduct when speaking to and advising our customers.

 But what do these codes of conduct mean to you as the customer?
 They mean you can be safe in the knowledge that we carry out business in an honest and trustworthy manner at all times.

 Nationwide Vehicle Contracts is authorised and regulated by the Financial Conduct Authority (FCA).
 The Financial Conduct Authority is the conduct regulator for 56,000 financial services firms and financial markets in the UK.

 The FCA work to protect consumers in a wide range of ways, specifically by ensuring firms put their customers at the heart of their business by offering appropriate products and services and putting customers’ protection above the firms’ own profits or income.

 As an FCA regulated firm, we must follow the rules set in its handbook.
 The FCA handbook sets out business standards we must abide by, as well as how we must deal with any complaints we receive.

 The FCA handbook is divided into key sections which include, but aren’t limited to: